inodbandara-official/deezloader-by-anonimia/README.md

 # FRIENDLY MESSAGE FROM ANONIMIA: HEY YOUUUU

-Too Lazy to finish the shitty documentation with VSCode you should be able discover the other params, methods and propieties I will try to do something more professional, MAYBE :)
+Too Lazy to finish the shitty documentation with VSCode you should be able discover the other params, methods and propieties I will try to do something more professional, MAYBE :) (not sure...)